RyanXu11/ACMEMedical-GroupProject/README.md

 ### 4.2 Special Notes
-1. **MedicalTraining Entity**: embedded "DurationAndStatus"
+1. MedicalTraining Entity**: embedded "DurationAndStatus"
-2. **⚠️ POST of Prescription**:  The `Prescription` entity uses a **composite primary key** (Physician + Patient).
+2. POST of Prescription**:  The `Prescription` entity uses a composite primary key** (Physician + Patient).
 By default, the database contains:
 - Physician ID = 1
 - Patient IDs = 1 and 2
 - Prescriptions for combinations (1,1) and (1,2)
 Any attempt to create duplicate combinations will result in a primary key violation.

-✅ To ensure POST of Prescription testing succeeds, our tests first create a new Physician (`ID = 2`),
+To ensure POST of Prescription testing succeeds, our tests first create a new Physician (`ID = 2`),
 then use the combination `Physician = 2`, `Patient = 1` for the new Prescription.
 Please run the requests **in order**, starting with the `POST Physician` request.

-3. **⚠️ POST of MedicalCertificate**: The MedicalCertificate POST API implements business validation to prevent duplicate certificates for the same physician-training combination.
+3. POST of MedicalCertificate**: The MedicalCertificate POST API implements business validation to prevent duplicate certificates for the same physician-training combination.
 Due to existing seed data, POST requests typically return 409 Conflict with a JSON error message, which is the expected and correct behavior.
 This demonstrates proper data integrity protection and structured error handling.

 ##JUNIT Test
 ACME Medical System - Testing Guide